CelleryLin/survival-analysis/DEV_GUIDE.md

 }
 ```

+Please do not adjust the structure or field names.
+If you need to modify this, please post an issue on the GitHub repository.

 ## Complete Input Data Fields

 Here are all the fields the frontend can send.
 Handle missing/empty values gracefully: